DermotR/dsr-dev-process/docs/dsr-process-detailed.md

    - Identify key components and their interactions
    - Determine appropriate design patterns
    - Choose technology stack based on requirements
+   - Leverage LLMs to generate working React code:
+     - Use UI mockups from requirements phase as visual references
+     - Generate code that can be directly integrated into the catalog site
+     - Refine generated code through iterative prompting

 3. **Create Folder Structure & Boilerplate**
    - Use Claude Code to generate an organized folder structure